 - Double In-Law Marriage: Downplayed, but Zack has a crush on Cara (whos dating someone else) while Luke has Ship Tease with Lara.
 The former don't end up dating in the series, though it's implied that they might eventually, and while Lara ends up dating Serge for a time, she and Luke have no romantic feelings for each other.

 - Dynamic Akimbo: Zack, in a few dramatic moments.

 - Fake Relationship: In book 1 Luke pretends to be dating Lara to his family to excuse spending a lot of time with her while she tries to uncover Star Lad's secret identity.
 Really, Luke is trying to keep tabs on her and make sure she doesn't find out it's Zach.

 - Family Theme Naming: The sisters Cara and Lara.

-- First-Episode Spoiler: At the end of the first book, Lara also gets superpowers.
+- First-Episode Twist: At the end of the first book, Lara also gets superpowers.

 - "Freaky Friday" Flip: Zack and Luke switch bodies during the fourth book.